-In view of dramatic declines in survey biomass indices of golden and deep-sea redfish (<17 cm) to an extremely low level along with significant reduction in fish sizes, it is concluded that the stocks of golden and deep-sea redfish in Subarea 1 remain severely depleted and there are no signs of any short term recovery although pre-recruits (<17 cm) were found to be very abundant as indicated in surveys.
+In view of dramatic declines in survey biomass indices of golden and deep-sea redfish (=17 cm) to an extremely low level along with significant reduction in fish sizes, it is concluded that the stocks of golden and deep-sea redfish in Subarea 1 remain severely depleted and there are no signs of any short term recovery although pre-recruits (<17 cm) were found to be very abundant until 1998 as indicated in surveys.

 Substantial numbers of redfish are caught and discarded by the shrimp fishery, and concern must be expressed about the continuing failure of the juveniles to rebuild the pre-mature and mature stock components.
+With the mandatory use of sorting grids to avoid by-catch of fish in the shrimp fishery since October 2000, the unknown by-catch of redfish should be substantially reduced.

-Considering the depleted SSBs, the recruitment potential of the very abundant early life stages at an age of 0-2 years to the Sub-area 1 stocks remains unclear.
+Considering the depleted SSBs, the recruitment potential of the very abundant early life stages at an age of 0-2 years to the Subarea 1 stocks remains unclear.
 Recruitment indices for golden redfish have been extremely poor while those for deep-sea redfish indicate some recent increases.

-The probability of recovery of the redfish stocks in Sub-area 1 should increase if the by-catches taken by the shrimp fishery is reduced to the lowest level possible.
 Observation in 1986 did not reveal any mature adults.
-Therefor the relationship between spawning stock and recruitment is unclear in this area.
+Therefore the relationship between spawning stock and recruitment is unclear in this area.